-"Five years ago, an estimated 20 percent of HIV infected people knew they had the virus," he said.
+"In 1990, 50 percent of Kentucky AIDS patients were reported with PCP.
+In 1992, that number fell to 35 percent," he said.
+"We believe that this is due to HIV-infected persons who are taking drugs to prevent PCP."
+In fact, Finger said, health officials believe the availability of such drugs has led to more people being tested for the presence of the HIV "Five years ago, an estimated 20 percent of HIV-infected people knew they had the virus," he said.
 "Today that estimate is 50 percent.
 "The increase is due both to the access to testing and the availability of drugs that can help ward off developing AIDS.
-Many people see promise of preventive drugs as a reason to find out whether they are positive.

-"However, anyone who engages in risky behaviors should be tested and receive counseling about protec-tion and prevention," he said.
+Many people see the promise of preventive drugs as a reason to find out whether they are posi- "However, anyone who engages in risky behaviors should be tested and receive counseling about protection and prevention," he said.

-student success

-A student suffering from lead poisoning probably won't do well in school.
-A University of Louisville program is offering intervention and prevention measures to eliminate home-based problems and to help students succeed.

-Ric Howda, co-director of the Student Success through Wellness for Urban Children and Families program, says the project works with the community groups to identify neighborhood priorities.
-Teams of future and practicing teachers, physicians, lawyers, nurses, social workers and police help the community address lawyers, nurses, social workers and police help the community address those needs.

-For more information about the program, call John Drees at U of L, (502) 588-6171.

-Riunite Wine 1.5 Liter \$8 750 MI. \$4 J & J Liquors Betsy Layne • 478-2477
+A student suffering from lead poisoning probably won't do well in school, A University of Louisville program is offering intervention and prevention measures to eliminate home-based problems and to help students succeed.
+Ric Hovda, co-director of the Student Success through Wellness for Urban Children and Families program, says the project works with the community groups to identify neighborhood priorities.
+Teams of future and practicing teachers, physicians, lawyers, nurses, social workers and police help the community address those needs.
+For more information about the program, call John Drees at U of L. (502) 588-6171.
+Riunite Wine 1.5 Liter \$849 750 MI. \$499 J & J Liquors Betsy Layne • 478-2477 Happy anniversary Employees of Cooley Medical are celebrating the company's tenth anniversary this year.

-Cooley Medical celebrates

-10 year anniversary

-Happy anniversary Employees of Cooley Manniversary this year.

-Wilderness Road Girl Scout Council

-congratulates our 5,500 volunteers on reaching our highest girl membership ever!
+Wilderness Road Girl Scout Council congratulates our 5,500 volunteers on reaching our highest girl membership ever!
 18,950 girls were served in during 1991-92.
 Thanks for making a difference in the lives of young girls.

-Wilderness Road Girl Scout Council \ (606) 293-2621 \ (800) 475-2621
+Wilderness Road Girl Scout Council (606) 293-2621 (800) 475-2621

-Media jobs

-Members of the Betsy Layne JTPA Club Esteem recently toured the Floyd County Times to learn about jobs in the newspaper business.
+Media jobs Members of the Betsy Layne JTPA Club Esteem recently toured the Floyd County Times to learn about jobs in the newspaper business.
 Pictured from left are Ronald McNeil Jr., Brad Hall (in back), Jamie Collum and Times' proofreader James E. Goble.